PUBLIC AND ACCREDITATION INFORMATION

 The Information Technology (IT) program is housed in the Department of Computer Systems Technology.
 Our niche is mainframe administration and computer networking.
 Few programs have expertise in these areas.
 Students who pursue this major will be able to study and work in the areas of computer networking, computer software and hardware support, disk storage technology, mainframe system administration, network security, information management, mobile computing, and other areas that utilize computers as the main component of the system.

-IT refers to degree programs that prepare students to meet the computer technology needs of business, government, healthcare, schools, and other kinds of organizations.
-IT is a new and rapidly growing field that started as a response to the practical, everyday needs of business and other organizations.
+IT refers to degree programs that prepare students to meet the computer technology needs of businesses, government, healthcare, schools, and other kinds of organizations.
+IT is a new and rapidly growing field that started as a response to the practical, everyday needs of businesses and other organizations.
 Today, organizations of every kind are dependent on IT.
 They need IT systems in place that work properly, are secure, can be upgraded, maintained, and replaced as appropriate.
 Employees throughout an organization require support from IT staff who understand computer systems and their software and are committed to solving whatever computer-related problems they might have.

 Program Educational Objectives (PEOs)